Smeat/GW2Overlay/README.md

 ### Status
  * Current status: It is usable, but the UI is still lacking (Just a simple window to activate/deactivate POIs)
  * Tested on Arch with i3wm and picom
- * Position is currently hardcoded for my setup
  * OpenGL and Vulkan renderers both working
    * CPU usage with Vulkan is pretty much non existent.
 Most is just calculating the view matrix
    * Seeing as a very bad Vulkan implementation, is much faster than the OpenGL version, the OpenGL version won't get any further updates